SinghArindam/OpenDraw-APT/README.md

 ---

 ## 📖 About the Project
-**OpenDraw-Apt** is a minimal, fast, and offline-capable canvas drawing app.
+**OpenDraw-APT** is a minimal, fast, and offline-capable canvas drawing app.
 It focuses on pragmatic diagramming with a **hand-drawn aesthetic**, keeping the code simple and dependency-light.

 It’s ideal for: